1.2 Verification Result

 from verifyspeed.vs_python import EncryptionTool

-# Decrypt the verification token
+# Verify and decrypt the verification token

-result = EncryptionTool.decrypt_verification_token(token, server_key)
+result = EncryptionTool.verify_verification_token(token, server_key)

 print(f"Phone: {result['phoneNumber']}")